vestrel00/contacts-android/DEV_NOTES.md

 #### Data table
 Data id: 57, rawContactId: 30, contactId: 32, mimeType: vnd.android.cursor.item/group_membership, data1: 18
-Data id: 58, rawContactId: 30, contactId: 32, mimeType: vnd.android.cursor.item/name, data1: X
+Data id: 58, rawContactId: 30, contactId: 32, mimeType: vnd.android.cursor.item/name, data1: X, isPrimary: 1, isSuperPrimary: 1
 Data id: 59, rawContactId: 30, contactId: 32, mimeType: vnd.android.cursor.item/email_v2, data1: x@x.com
+Data id: 60, rawContactId: 30, contactId: 32, mimeType: vnd.android.cursor.item/email_v2, data1: xx@x.com, isPrimary: 1, isSuperPrimary: 0
 Data id: 63, rawContactId: 31, contactId: 32, mimeType: vnd.android.cursor.item/group_membership, data1: 6
-Data id: 64, rawContactId: 31, contactId: 32, mimeType: vnd.android.cursor.item/name, data1: Y
+Data id: 64, rawContactId: 31, contactId: 32, mimeType: vnd.android.cursor.item/name, data1: Y, isPrimary: 1, isSuperPrimary: 0
 Data id: 65, rawContactId: 31, contactId: 32, mimeType: vnd.android.cursor.item/email_v2, data1: y@y.com
+Data id: 66, rawContactId: 31, contactId: 33, mimeType: vnd.android.cursor.item/email_v2, data1: yy@y.com, isPrimary: 1, isSuperPrimary: 0
 ```

 **What changed?**

-Contact Y row has been deleted and its column values have been merged into contact X row.
-This is
+Contact Y's row has been deleted and its column values have been merged into Contact X row.
+If the
-done automatically by the Contacts Provider for Contacts that no longer have at least one associated
-RawContact.
+reverse occurred (Contact Y merged with Contact X), Contact Y's row would still be deleted.
+The
+difference is that Contact X's display name will be set to Contact Y's display name, which is
+done by the native Contacts app manually by setting Contact Y's Data name row to be the "default"
+(isPrimary and isSuperPrimary both set to 1).

+> The AggregationExceptions table records the linked RawContacts's IDs in ascending order regardless
+> of the order used in RAW_CONTACT_ID1 and RAW_CONTACT_ID2 at the time of merging.

 The RawContacts and Data table remains the same except the joined contactId column values have now
-been changed to the id of Contact X.
+been changed to the id of Contact X. All Data rows' isSuperPrimary value has been set to 0 though
+the isPrimary columns remain the same.
+In other words, this clears any "default" (isPrimary and
+isSuperPrimary both set to 1) set before the link.
+These are done automatically by the Contacts
+Provider during the link operation.

+What is not done automatically by the Contacts Provider is that the name row of former Contact X is
+set as the default.
+The native Contacts app does this manually.
+The Contacts Providers automatically
+sets the Contact display name to whatever the default name row is for the Contact, if available.
+For more info on Contact display name resolution, read the **Contact Display Name and Default Name
+Rows** section.

 The Groups table remains unmodified.